polykernel/website/pages/about.md

 My name is Tony but I usually go with the handle `polykernel` online.

-I am a Computer Science student at Queen's University interested in compilers, operating systems and functional programming.
+I am a Computer Science and Math student at Queen's University interested in compilers, operating systems and functional programming.

 I am also passionate about mathematics and enjoy problem solving.
 Through high school, I have devoted much time to studying data structures and algorithms as well as solving problems on various programming contest platforms.
 I plan to continue these endaevors and keep exploring the fascinating world of computer science.

 ## Contact

+I can be reached via e-mail at: me at apex domain of this site.

 I have an account on the following platforms.